Kowus/twitterControl/README.md

 # Twitter Control by Barnabas Nomo
->This Example on how to control a robot from Twitter by typing #kofecode and issuing a couple of commands.
+## Example on how to control a robot from Twitter by typing #kofecode and issuing a couple of commands.

 ### Application Cases
 1. type #kofecode to enable trigger watch on current tweet